 - Manual Lymphatic Drainage (MLD)—A gentle manual stimulation of intact lymphatic vessels to assist in removing fluid.

 - Bandaging & compression—Application of low stretch bandages and a compression garment

 - Skin hygiene—Education in skin and nail care

 - Therapeutic Exercise—Repetitive movement of joints to allow muscles to assist in pumping excess fluid away from the affected area and back toward the heart.

 - Self-Care Education—A daily home program will be recommended by your therapist to maintain progress made during therapy treatment.

 Want more information?

-Call us anytime at 402 443-1426 and we will be happy to answer your questions, setup an appointment or send you a brochure.
+Call us anytime at 402 443-1426 and we will be happy to answer your questions, schedule an appointment or send you a brochure.
 You may also wish to click the brochure to the left to download the full Lymphedema brochure that further explains symptoms, treatments, cancer connections...and more!
-Treatment is available at Edge Therapy & Wellness in Wahoo, NE.
+Treatment is available at SMC's Edge Therapy & Wellness in Wahoo, NE.